-Post-operative physiotherapy is offered free of charge at RebalanceMD, Saanich Peninsula Hospital, and other Island Health Hospitals and Health Centres on Vancouver Island.
+Post-operative physiotherapy is offered free of charge at Rebalance^{MD} and most other Island Health Hospitals outside of Victoria.
 Your Navigator will record your choice around the time of your Navigator Intake and every effort will be made to have you attend at your preferred facility, but due to capacity limitations this may not always be possible.
-Most patients will be seen at RebalanceMD in our integrated group session format.
+Most patients will be seen at Rebalance^{MD} in our integrated group session format.
 Our group classes are supervised by our Physiotherapist and carried out by our Kinesiologists/Exercise Therapists in our rehabilitation department.

-Your first physiotherapy appointment will be scheduled anywhere from 4-6 weeks after surgery once you get approval from your surgeon at your follow-up appointment.
-If you will be coming to RebalanceMD for your physiotherapy, please contact our office to make the appointment once you have approval from your surgeon.
+Your first physiotherapy appointment will be scheduled anywhere from 3-6 weeks after surgery once you get approval from your surgeon at your follow-up appointment.
+If you will be coming to Rebalance^{MD} for your physiotherapy, please contact our office to make the appointment once you have approval from your surgeon.